Laravel-Backpack/docs/6.x/crud-fields.md

 ### slug  <span class="badge badge-pill badge-info">PRO</span>

-Track the value of a different text input and turn it into a valid URL segment (aka. slug), as you type, using JS:
+Track the value of a different text input and turn it into a valid URL segment (aka. slug), as you type, using Javascript.
+Under the hood it uses [slugify](https://github.com/simov/slugify/blob/master/README.md) to generate the slug with some sensible defaults.

 ```php
 CRUD::field([   // Text